Onelinerhub/onelinerhub/bulma/burger_menu.md

 - class="navbar-burger" - burger icon button
 - data-target="burger" - specify id of an element to attach burger button to
 - div id="burger" - menu container to open/close on burger click
-- onclick - js that activates the burger and will run on burger click
+- onclick - example js handler that activates the burger and will run on burger click